 According to the state regulation, the obligation to wear mouth-and-nose protection in work areas exists until “fixed seating has been taken."
 Below please find a practical guideline for implementing the mouth-and-nose covering requirement in various work areas:

-If a minimum distance of 1.5 metres is strictly observed, there is no requirement to wear a mouth-and nose covering
+If the distance regulation of at least 1.50 m is strictly adhered to, there is no obligation to wear a mouth-nose covering:

 Laboratories and workshops: